reidwmulkey/noncis/README.md

 Purpose
 ---------

-Let's say you have a terribly-insecure script that you trust, and you want to run it on your nodeJS application.
+Let's say you have a terribly-insecure script(that you trust), and you want to run it on your nodeJS application.

 ```
 	<script>